 If the claim is accepted, whether in whole or in part, the defendant should state which remedies s/he is willing to offer.

 If the claim is rejected, the defendant is required to explain the reasons why it is rejected.
 The defendant should also provide an indication of any facts on which s/he is likely to rely on in support of his/her defence.

 If the defendant does not agree with the claimant as to the meaning(s) of the words complained of as set out in the letter of claim, s/he is encouraged to set out the meaning(s) he attributes to such words.

 If the defendant requires more information, s/he should specify precisely what information is required and the reasons why.

 The Protocol expects the parties to act reasonably to keep costs proportionate to the nature and gravity of the case and the stage the complaint has reached.

 Alternative dispute resolution

-The protocol sets out some of the options the parties may wish to consider for the purpose of resolving their dispute.
-These are discussion and negotiation, early neutral evaluation by an independent third party (for example by a lawyer who is experienced in defamation claims), mediation and reference to the Press Complaints Commission.
+The Protocol sets out some of the options the parties may wish to consider for the purpose of resolving their dispute.
+These include discussion and negotiation, early neutral evaluation by an independent third party (for example, by a lawyer who is experienced in defamation claims), mediation and reference to the Press Complaints Commission.

 What happens if a party does not act in accordance with the Protocol?